 Tips For The Best Blueberry White Chocolate Scones

-- Don’t Overwork the Dough: When combining the liquids in with the dough try your best to mix until just combined.
-Over-mixing will lead to the scones being dense, and no one wants that.
+When combining the liquids in with the blueberry and white chocolate scone dough try your best to mix until just combined.
+Over-mixing will lead to the blueberry lemon scones being dense, and no one wants that.

-- Let Them Chill: To get scones to have that light and airy inside and crisp outside you will need to let the dough chill.
-The scones come out the best when the dough is cold going into the oven.
-To chill place the cut dough into the freezer for 30 minutes, or the fridge for 2 hours or overnight.
+To get the blueberry and white chocolate scones to have that light and airy inside and crisp outside you will need to let the blueberry scone dough chill.
+The white chocolate scones come out the best when the scone dough is cold going into the oven.
+To chill place the cut white chocolate and blueberry scone dough into the freezer for 30 minutes, or the fridge for 2 hours or overnight.
 Personally, I like the freezer method because it is the fastest.

 Yes, you can.
-You can make the dough the day before and and cover and refrigerate overnight.
-Next, shape the dough the next day when ready to bake.
+You can make the white chocolate scone dough the day before and and cover and refrigerate overnight.
+Next, shape the scone dough the next day when ready to bake.

-Can I Use a Different Kind of Fruit?
+Can I Use a Different Kind of Fruit Besides Blueberries?

 Sure!
 Some other great options are blackberries, raspberries, strawberries or cherries.
-Obviously using a different fruit will change the flavor from the original recipe.
+Obviously using a different fruit will change the flavor of the scones from the original blueberry and white chocolate scones recipe.

-Can I Use This Recipe for Mini Scones?
+Can I Use This Blueberry Scones Recipe for Mini Scones?

 Yep!
-To make these scones small shape two equal circles of raw dough instead of one.
-Then cut each circle of dough into 8 even triangles for a total of 16 scones.
-To bake them cut the bake time down to 15 minutes, or until golden brown on the top.
+To make these easy blueberry scones mini, shape two equal circles of raw scone dough instead of one.
+Then cut each circle of scone dough into 8 even triangles for a total of 16 scones.
+To bake the blueberry lemon scones, reduce the bake time down to 15 minutes, or until golden brown on the tops of the scones.